Helping factories

 with Ziso Zero

-ZISO Zero powers Zetwerk’s manufacturing network, tracking suppliers, materials, and production timelines.
+ZISO Zero powers Zetwerk’s $10B manufacturing network, with 100+ projects monthly, tracking suppliers, materials, and production timelines.
 I led the redesign of ZISO Zero, rebuilding it as a flexible system that unites planning, tracking, and delivery across Zetwerk’s operations.

 My Role